Hit & Run Accidents

 What Should You Do When You’re the Victim of a Hit & Run Case?

-Langella & Langella has a combined 40 years of experience representing victims of hit and runs, on Long Island and all five boroughs of New York.
-If you or your loved one has encountered a hit and run case, do not waste any time filing a report about it.
-If the hit and run accident led to injury or a fatality, report the case to the police immediately.
+Langella & Langella has a combined 45 years of experience representing victims of hit-and-runs, on Long Island and all five boroughs.
+If you or your loved one has encountered a hit-and-run case, do not waste any time filing a report.
+If the hit-and-run accident led to injury or a fatality, report the case to the police immediately.

 Property Damage in New York